JamesDunne/rest0-api/README.md

 A useful feature is the ability to define a dictionary of string values that may be interpolated into other string values found in the descriptor objects.

-The "$" key represents this dictionary of named string values which can be used for interpolation.
-These key names can include any character except '}'.
+The `"$"` key represents this dictionary of named string values which can be used for interpolation.
+These key names can include any character except `'}'`.

-Almost any string value (with few exceptions) may contain a "${key}" interpolation syntax which looks up "key" in the "$" dictionary and interpolates its value into the final string value.
+Almost any string value (with few exceptions) may contain a `"${key}"` interpolation syntax which looks up `key` in the `"$"` dictionary and interpolates its value into the final string value.

-The "$" dictionary also participates in service inheritance.
-A derived service inherits its base service's "$" dictionary for interpolation values.
+The `"$"` dictionary also participates in service inheritance.
+A derived service inherits its base service's `"$"` dictionary for interpolation values.

-The "$" dictionary may be defined at the root level or at the service level.
+The `"$"` dictionary may be defined at the root level or at the service level.